My UMIAMI E-MAIL ACCOUNT

 FINANCIAL AID OVER-AWARDS

 Students financial need is determined based on the difference between the cost of attendance (COA) and the family’s Expected Family Contribution (EFC) as calculated by the Institutional Methodology formula using information reported on the CSS Profile.
-Eligibility may change if students receive funds from another source that is not included at the time of the initial financial aid award or if their housing status changes.
+Eligibility may change if students receive funds from another source that is not included at the time of the initial financial aid award, if they enroll less than full-time, or if their housing status changes.
 OSFAE will communicate with students about award changes, which can be viewed on CaneLink Student Center (View Financial Aid), or UM portal (View Financial Aid) if not yet enrolled.

 OUTSIDE SCHOLARSHIP

 If a student receives an outside scholarship, it may impact their aid award.
 Federal regulations require that students submit all information from the scholarship agency to the Office of Student Financial Assistance and Employment (OSFAE) via our Outside Scholarship Submission Form as soon as they are notified of the award.
-The OSFAE will first fill any gap between the CSS Profile Expected Family Contribution (EFC) and FAFSA EFC and then reduce loans/work study before reducing any need-based grant eligibility.
+The OSFAE will first fill any gap between the Cost of Attendance and total financial aid award package, then reduce loans or work study before reducing any need-based grant eligibility.
 Students can request that the financial aid office reduce federal work study before reducing loan eligibility; however, requests must be made in writing to the Office of Student Financial Assistance and Employment.

 FEDERAL AND INSTITUTIONAL WORK STUDY PROGRAMS